Beyond Mystic

 Lucky for me, there were still boats in the water to photograph.
 I had wondered before I came to Rockport if I’d be limited in photographing the boats.
 As you know, winter does not stop the fishermen — I was able to watch a couple of them at work loading & unloading the gear.

 The shuttered shops during the off-season felt like they all were in hibernation.
-The streets are empty, with only the slow movement of gulls overhead and the steady pull of the tide against the rocks.
+The streets are empty.
 The snow covered entrances.
-In this stillness, the town feels peaceful but know it won’t be long before spring stirs the town back to life.
+The town feels peaceful but it won’t be long before spring stirs the town back to life.

 In the off season, Rockport is much slower.
-The harbor feels wider and the streets more personal.
+It’s every photographer’s dream.
 It allows more space to notice the small details like textures of weathered wood.
-It’s every photographer’s dream.
 Visiting during the quiet season isn’t missing out — it is an experience that you won’t forget.
 I’ve never felt more connected to the coast.

 Gloucester, MA Harbor Sunset